How much does a wine, beer or liquor bond cost in Indiana?

 |Bond Type||Bond Amount||Cost|

-Indiana alcoholic beverage commission surety bonds ensure that principals (vintners, brewers, distillers, liquor wholesalers and rectifiers) will abide by all laws, rules and regulations stated in Title 7 of the Indiana Code.
+The Indiana Alcohol and Tobacco Commission requires vintners, brewers, distillers, liquor wholesalers, and rectifiers to abide by all laws, rules, and regulations stated in Title 7 of the Indiana Code.
 This bond protects customers from unlawful acts performed by the principal.
-Some of the provisions principals must follow under this bond are:
+The following are some of the provisions that principals must follow under this bond:

-- refraining from selling alcohol on Sundays (with the exception of authorized sporting events or races)
+- Refrain from selling alcohol on Sundays (with the exception of authorized sporting events or races)

-- transporting alcoholic beverages only in lawful containers as described in the Code
+- Transport alcoholic beverages only in lawful containers as described in the Code

-- posting approved licenses and applications where the public can see them
+- Post approved licenses and applications where the public can see them

-Your permit number and type of business must appear on the bond form.
-The state requires the insurance company to provide them with at least 30 days’ notice before canceling a bond.
+The permit number and type of business must appear on the bond form.
+The bond has to be renewed annually and may be canceled by the insurance company with at least 30 days’ notice to the state.